 Over the past months, I have been tidying up the blog as part of the transition to my own self hosted site.
 Correcting typos, re-sizing photos, updating links etc. In doing this, it’s come to my attention that I am a little bit obsessed with Yotam Ottolenghi.
 He came into my consciousness slowly in the UK, via recipes in the Weekend Guardian.
 By the time I returned to Australia, I had a small pile of clippings of his recipes I wanted to make.
-Many of the recipes I tried turned out to be testers or early versions of recipes that ended up in Jerusalem.
-By publishing them individually, he could gauge reader interest via comments and interactions as well as note feedback from those who tried out the recipes.
-The Pumpkin & Tahini Spread has been a winner time and again at parties and get togethers and is one of my most pinned recipes on Pinterest.
+Many of the recipes turned out to be testers or early versions of those that ended up in Jerusalem.
+By publishing them individually, he could gauge reader interest via comments and interactions.
+He could also note feedback from those who tried out the recipes.
+The Pumpkin & Tahini Spread has been a winner time and again at parties and get togethers.
+It’s also one of my most pinned recipes on Pinterest.

 The strangely sour yet savoury sauce with sweet onions is thin and full of flavour.
 A good Afghan or Turkish flatbread is a must to mop up the juices.

 Lamb Meatballs w Barberries Yoghurt & Herbs